DixieReed/DixieReed/README.md

 <h1>Hi, I am Dixie! <br/><a href="Profile!">IT and Cyber Security Professional</a></h1>

 <h2>🔖 Certifications:</h2>
-- Data Analytics by Google on Coursera. <a href="https://coursera.org/verify/professional-cert/CKA9LKY9XSVS">Certificate</a> earned on October 1, 2023
+- Data Analytics by Google on Coursera, <a href="https://coursera.org/verify/professional-cert/CKA9LKY9XSVS">Certificate</a> earned on October 1, 2023
 <br>
-- IT Support by Google on Coursera. <a href="https://coursera.org/verify/professional-cert/HDZBBNLPRYNA">Certificate</a> earned on July 22, 2023
+- IT Support by Google on Coursera, <a href="https://coursera.org/verify/professional-cert/HDZBBNLPRYNA">Certificate</a> earned on July 22, 2023
 <br>
-- Cybersecurity by Google on Coursera. <a href="https://coursera.org/verify/professional-cert/V52FCP88C9H3">Certificate</a> earned on June 20, 2023
+- Cybersecurity by Google on Coursera, <a href="https://coursera.org/verify/professional-cert/V52FCP88C9H3">Certificate</a> earned on June 20, 2023

 <h2>🌱 I’m currently working on:</h2>
 - CompTIA Sec+ Certification <br>